• Skip to primary navigation

 1. Slice the onion into thin strips and sauté in a drizzle of regular olive oil until golden

-3. Add the okra and a few good drizzles of regular olive oil (approx 4-5 tbsp) and turn up the heat to medium high
+3. Add the okra and a few drizzles of regular olive oil (approx 4-5 tbsp) and turn up the heat to medium high

 4. Sauté the okra for around ten minutes until it is half cooked and vibrant green